KevinKra/My_notes/Google_IT/README.md

 - The most common interface for connecting a hard drive.
 The most common of the ATA interfaces is SATA, which uses one cable for data transfers.
 SATA drives are **hot swappable** and don't require the computer to be shut down to plug one in.
 They are move data faster and are more efficient than their precursors.
 Despite the speed of the **SATA cable** it was not fast enough to keep up with the demands of SSDs.
 So another interface standard was created called **NVM express** or **NVMe**, instead of using another cable an NVMe was added as an expansion slot allow for greater throughput and efficiency.

+**Power Supply**

+- Two types of electricity: **DC, direct current / AC, alternating current**.

+_Computers use DC voltage_ so we need to convert it from _AC_ that flows in.
+The power supply does exactly that, it converts AC power to low voltage DC power.

+- The _flow_ or _pressure_ of power is regarded as to as **voltage**. **AMPS, or Amperage** is the pulling of electricity, as opposed to the "pushing" analogy for voltage.
+Voltage gives you every, per the flow, AMPs is the pulling of just enough that is needed.
+The more amperage a charger pulls, the faster it will charge a device. **Wattage** is the amount of voltage and amperage a system needs.
+It's better to have more **power supply** than less, since having too little will fail to start the machine.

 #### Key Technologies:

 - Ports